Translator’s Note

 Slavėnas, Gražina.

-lituanus.2004.slav Translations of 10 poems from Metūgės.
-“Authorized translation” with “Errata in line breaks and punctuation corrected from the printed version.”
+lituanus.2004.slav Translations of 10 poems from Metūgės: “Authorized translation” with “Errata in line breaks and punctuation corrected from the printed version.”
+(Pūkelevičiūtė’s epigraph from Leaves of Grass may help explain the inclusion of unusually long Whitmanesque lines in these translations.)

 Sruoginis, Laima, ed.